MicrosoftDocs/PowerShell-Docs/reference/7.1/PSDesiredStateConfiguration/New-DSCCheckSum.md

 New-DscCheckSum -Path "C:\DSC\Configurations\"
 ```

-This command creates checksum files for all configurations in the path C:\DSC\Configurations.
+This command creates checksum files for all configurations in the path `C:\DSC\Configurations`.
 Any
 checksum files that already exist are skipped.

 ### Example 2: Create checksum files for all configurations in a specific path and overwrite the existing checksum files